 Innovation in equipment requires developing new technologies and materials.
 At Black Diamond, we believe that reducing the environmental impact of a product—through design, engineering and efficiency—is an equally vital part of innovation.
 Research shows that approximately 60-70% of a product's environmental impact comes from the raw material and manufacturing supply chain.
 With this knowledge, Black Diamond has adopted the best available tools in the industry to responsibly manage the environmental impact and consumer safety of our raw materials, chemistries and manufacturing processes.
 These tools guide the production of all Black Diamond products, whether manufactured by us or an outside vendor.

-"Even though I'm very proud of the products we make, it is the style in which we conduct our business that means the most to me.—Peter Metcalf, CEO and founder
+"Even though I'm very proud of the products we make, it is the style in which we conduct our business that means the most to me.—Peter Metcalf, Black Diamond Founder

 From our headquarters in Utah to our factory in China, we are committed to complying with the highest standards of social responsibility at all our operations.
 We take care choosing our vendors and partners, and maintain a strict Vendor Code of Conduct, collaborating with our partners to make continuous improvements, apply best practices and conduct annual audits to ensure the safety and fair treatment of all those who work for or manufacture Black Diamond product.